A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Applications

-Due to the sparse nature of the data, most of the BFFs are undiagnostic about whether or not the variables exhibit harmful or beneficial associations with neonatal death.
-For example, the BFF (based on MCMC) for the variable `Early age' (top left panel) has its mode at $\widehat{\text{OR}}_{\mathrm{ME}} = 1.4$ indicating a slightly harmful association between early age pregnancy and neonatal death, yet this parameter value receives only anecdotal support over the alternative ($\kME = 1.5$) and the corresponding $k = 1$ support interval spans the range from beneficial ($\text{OR} = 1/1.4$) up to harmful associations ($\text{OR} = 2.5$).
+Concering the effect of the intervention, the SC (based on MCMC) for the variable `After intervention (top left panel) has its mode at $\widehat{\text{OR}}_{\mathrm{ME}} = 1/1.8$ indicating a negative association between the text-based intervention and the presence of street dealers, yet this parameter value receives only moderate support over the alternative ($\kME = 3.5$) and the corresponding $k = 1$ support interval spans the range from a noticeable association ($\text{OR}=1/2.8$) up to hardly any association ($\text{OR} = 1/1.1$).
+This suggests some negative association between the intervention and the presence of street dealers, although the extent of the association being relatively unclear.

-For most variables, the BFFs indicate that strongly harmful ($\text{OR} > 10$) associations are disfavoured by the data relative to the alternative.
-However, the variables `Gestational age', `Hydramnios', `Malpresented', and `Twin, triplet` are notable exceptions.
-In each case, the BFFs suggest small up to very harmful associations with neonatal death.
-For example, for the variable `Hydramnios' an MEE (based on univariate normal analysis) of $\widehat{\text{OR}}_{\mathrm{ME}} = 60.3$ ($k = 1$ support interval from $1.7$ to $2188$) is obtained.
-This extreme inflation reflects the fact that only one death was observed with hydramnios during pregnancy.
-The example illustrates that just as non-Bayesian methods, BFFs, support intervals, and MEEs can suffer from small-data artifacts.
-These could be avoided with a posterior distribution based on a weakly informative prior that shrinks the posterior toward more realistic values \citep{Greenland2006}, with the caveat that a poorly chosen prior may also mask genuine signals from the data.
+Among the remaining variables, the SC related to `Camera 2' clearly suggests a higher prevalence of street dealers at the location of camera 2 compared to camera 1 ($\widehat{\text{OR}}_{\mathrm{ME}} = 5.8$ with $\kME = 22.2$ and $k = 1$ support interval from $\text{OR}=2.2$ to $\text{OR} = 17.1$) while the `Crowding' SC suggests a small but positive association between the number of people in a video sequence and the presence of street dealers ($\widehat{\text{OR}}_{\mathrm{ME}} = 1.04$ with $\kME = 169.3$ and $k = 1$ support interval from $\text{OR}=1$ to $\text{OR} = 1.1$).
+On the other hand, the SCs related to the day of the week and hours after 8 p.m. are largely undiagnostic about whether or not the variables exhibit negative or possitive associations with the presence of street dealers, possibly due to the sparse nature of the data.

+In sum, this example demonstrated how SCs can be applied to more complicated models such as logistic regression, and how they can be obtained from general-purpose programs for computing posterior distributions such as \texttt{Stan} or \texttt{INLA}.